Co-Author: Dhayana Sena

-Electric Kiwi offers “everyday low prices” and one free hour of power nominated by the customer during off-peak times.
-The good news for pensioners at home during the day is the “hour of power” includes the middle of the day – 9am to 5pm – as well as overnight (9pm to 7am).
+Electric Kiwi offers “guaranteed savings”, no contracts and one free hour of power every day during off-peak times.
+The good news for pensioners who are at home during the day is that the free hour of power includes the middle of the day – 9am to 5pm – as well as overnight (9pm to 7am).

-Nova Energy’s Home Advantage Plan gives customers $100 signup credit and fixes the rates you pay on electricity until 2020, protecting you from the cost of rising power prices.
+Nova Energy’s Home Advantage Plan gives customers $150 sign-up credit and fixes the rates you pay on electricity until 2021, protecting you from the cost of rising power prices.

-Mercury Energy customers who sign up online a 10% prompt payment discount, plus an additional 2% if you agree to email and direct debit billing.
+Mercury Energy customers who sign up online are eligible for a 12% prompt payment discount.
 Other bonuses include Airpoints.
 Mercury Energy also has special deals for any customers with electric vehicles.

-Genesis Energy offers a $200 credit plan if you sign up for 24 months.
-You can also get a 10% prompt payment discount and Flybuys.
+Genesis Energy offers a $100 credit plan if you sign up for 12 months.
+You can also get a 10% prompt payment discount and Fly Buys points.

 Globug is a prepay power company so customers pay their power bills as they go.
 There are no penalties or payment fees, and customers can pay whenever they want to.
 Note: Globug is not suitable for medically dependent customers.

 Trustpower offers discounts if you bundle your electricity with gas, broadband and/or phone.
-It also offers a 15% prompt payment discount if you pay in full and on time.
+It also offers a $50 account credit when you sign up online, as well as a joining reward.